dij0s/AdGA/README.md

 set ray visible|hidden;
 ```
 To toggle the ray sensor visibility.
 In direct play **v** can be used to toggle ray visibility

+##  /!\ Server buffer saturation
+While implementing your own controller, make sure to regularly empty the socket buffer connected to the server by regularly calling **NetworkDataCmdInterface.recv_msgs**.
+Otherwise, while sending images, the server might fill the buffer and throw socket errors leading to a crash.

 # Multiplayer